-Made up of representatives from service users, carers and occupational therapists, this group agrees the plan of action, scope and takes responsibility for the PSP.
+Made up of representatives from service users, carers and vascular health professionals, this group agrees the plan of action, scope and takes responsibility for the PSP.

 A survey is created asking service users and their carers to respond by posing questions they have for research.